India at a Glance

 Chitkul: Chitkul village in Himachal Pradesh is the last inhabited village before the Indo-Tibetan border and is known for its natural beauty and cold climate.

-Pithoragarh Caves: Pithoragarh district encompasses Patal Bhuvaneshwar cave which has been an attraction for being a long and mysterious cave.
+Pithoragarh Caves: Pithoragarh district encompasses Patal Bhuvaneshwar cave, which has been an attraction for being a long and mysterious cave.
 It is situated in the eastern part of Himachal Pradesh.

-Haridwar - Gateway to Gods: One of the most popular and important Hindu pilgrimage spots, wherein Hindu pilgrims and devotees gather to offer prayers on auspicious occasions.
+Haridwar - Gateway to Gods: One of the most popular and vital Hindu pilgrimage spots, wherein Hindu pilgrims and devotees gather to offer prayers on auspicious occasions.

-Pachmarhi - Queen of Satpura: One and only hill station in Madhya Pradesh, Pachmarhi lies within the Pachmarhi Biosphere Preserve and is famed for the Satpura forests, streams, waterfalls and wildlife.
+Pachmarhi - Queen of Satpura: Only hill station in Madhya Pradesh, Pachmarhi lies within the Pachmarhi Biosphere Preserve and is famed for the Satpura forests, streams, waterfalls and wildlife.

 Udaipur - Venice of the East: The city is well known as the most romantic and most beautiful cities of India.
-The city is famous for Fateh Sagar Lake, the Lake Pichhola, and the smaller Swaroop Sagar Lake; along with forts, palaces, temples, gardens, mountains and narrow lanes lines withdrawn with stalls which attract tourists across the world.
+It is famous for Fateh Sagar Lake, the Lake Pichhola, and the smaller Swaroop Sagar Lake, along with forts, palaces, temples, gardens, mountains, and narrow lanes lines withdrawn with stalls which attract tourists across the world.

-Jodhpur - The Sun City: Formally known as Marwar, the city Jodhpur features many beautiful palaces, forts, and temples, apart from a stark, scenic desert landscape such as Jaswant Thada, Ganesh Temple, Mehrangarh Fort, Rai - ka - Bag Palace, Raj Ranchhodji Temple etc.
+Jodhpur - The Sun City: Formally known as Marwar, the city Jodhpur features many beautiful palaces, forts, and temples.
+Apart from a stark, scenic desert landscape such as Jaswant Thada, Ganesh Temple, Mehrangarh Fort, Rai - ka - Bag Palace, Raj Ranchhodji Temple.

 Pushkar - Rose Garden of Rajasthan: Located in the Ajmer district of Rajasthan, Pushkar is among the five pilgrim sites or dams for people following Hinduism and is very popular because of flower farming in and around the city.

 Jaisalmer - Golden City: Lying in the Thar Desert, Jaisalmer is one of the last big towns in Rajasthan closest to the India-Pakistan border.
-The city is famous for its majestic fort of Jaisalmer that has been included in the list of UNESCO World Heritage Sites, spectacular havelis, sand dunes, etc.
+The city is famous for its majestic fort of Jaisalmer that has been included in the list of UNESCO World Heritage Sites, spectacular Havelis, and dunes.

-Bhangarh: Small city of Bhangarh is famous for its abandoned fort of Bhangarh along with temples, palaces, and multiple gates, covering a large area of land at the foot of a mountain.
+Bhangarh: The small city of Bhangarh is famous for its abandoned fort of Bhangarh along with temples, palaces, and multiple gates, covering a large area of land at the foot of a mountain.

-Amritsar: One of the largest cities in Punjab, Amritsar is the main pilgrimage spot for Sikhs and the site of the Sikhs’ principal place of worship - the Harmandir Sahib, or the Golden Temple.
+Amritsar: One of the largest cities in Punjab, Amritsar, is the central pilgrimage spot for Sikhs and the site of the Sikhs’ principal place of worship - the Harmandir Sahib, or the Golden Temple.

-Mathura: Nucleus of Braja bhumi and birthplace of Lord Krishna, Mathura encompasses numerous temples and is the most important places of pilgrimage for devotees of Lord Krishna.
+Mathura: Nucleus of Braja bhumi and birthplace of Lord Krishna, Mathura encompasses numerous temples and is the most important place of pilgrimage for devotees of Lord Krishna.

 Srinagar: Situated on the bank of river Jhelum, Srinagar is the capital of Jammu & Kashmir and is famous for its lakes, houseboats, and gardens.
-Some notable tourist spots include Mughal garden, Dal Lake, Shalimar Ghat, Pari Mahal, Hariparbat fort, etc.
+Some notable tourist spots include Mughal garden, Dal Lake, Shalimar Ghat, Pari Mahal, and Hariparbat fort.

 Varanasi: Resting on the left bank of holy river Ganga, Varanasi is widely known as India’s religious capital and is one of the seven sacred spots for Hindus.

-Taj Mahal: Built by the Mughal emperor Shahjahan in the 17th century in the loving memory of his beloved wife Mumtaz Mahal; Taj Mahal is one of the seven wonders in the world and is the main tourist attraction in Agra city.
+Taj Mahal: Built by the Mughal emperor Shahjahan in the 17th century in the loving memory of his beloved wife, Mumtaz Mahal, the Taj Mahal is one of the seven wonders in the world and is the main tourist attraction in Agra city.

 Howrah Bridge - “Cantilever Truss” Bridge without nuts and bolts: Standing tall for 66 years, Howrah Bridge is located at Howrah in West Bengal and has been one of the renowned landmarks of Kolkata.
 More than 150,000 vehicles and 4,000,000 pedestrians cross over the bridge every day.

-Kumbhalgarh Fort and Chittorgarh Fort: The most prominent forts of Udaipur which are known for their magnificent architecture and splendid work.
+Kumbhalgarh Fort and Chittorgarh Fort: it is the most prominent forts of Udaipur, which are known for their magnificent architecture and splendid work.

 Famous Temples, Mosques, Sikh Temples, and Churches